What Is A Static Site and How Can It Help Your Business?

 The Static Site Generator

-While dynamic sites are used more often than their static counterparts, the alternative of using a headless CMS to generate and handle static sites has gained popularity, especially because many of the constraints that made it difficult to develop a static site don’t exist anymore.
+While dynamic sites are used more often than their static counterparts, the alternative of using a headless CMS to generate and handle static sites has gained popularity, especially because many of the constraints that made it challenging to develop a static site don’t exist anymore.

 That’s where the static site generator comes in.
 A static website generator can help you create fast, visually appealing websites without suffering the restraints that plagued marketers and developers in the past.